fractalscape13/TripWolf/README.md

 ### License

-*This webpage is licensed under the MIT license.*
+*This application is licensed under the MIT license.*

 &copy; 2020 **_Joseph Wangemann_**